baihuqian/baihuqian.github.io/_posts/leetcode/2018-06-03-sudoku-solver.md

 * The given board size is always 9x9.

 # Solution
+There are 27 constraints: 9 rows, 9 columns, and 9 sub-boxes.
+Use a set for each constraint to represent possible values so far.
 Use backtracking to try each number.
 Before backtracking, iterate through positions where only one possible option can be found.

 ```python
 class Solution: